Algerian Ligue Professionnelle 1: Rivalry: MC Alger (5 titles) – JS Kabylie (4 titles) – (1972–1980)

+This table indicates the results of the 'Big Four' during the 1970s.

+In the 1970s, MC Algiers made considerable progress by capturing five titles in the Algerian Cup.
+Before this era, MC Algiers faced its first relegation as a result of events that occurred in the 1964–1965 season when the team was playing against MC Oran.
+It took the African Cup of Champion Clubs' three years in the second division before making a comeback into the first division.
+Under the management of the two coaches, Smaïl Khabatou and Abdelhamid Zouba, MC Algiers managed to win two back-to-back Algeria Championship titles in the 1974–1975 and 1975–1976 seasons.
+MC Algiers won the continental treble of titles in the 1975–1976 season.

 Team MC Algiers who won the treble African Cup – Championship – Algerian Cup at the end of the season 1975–1976.

 The dominance of this team of MC Algiers will still be contested by the JS Kabylie, which succeed in this decade to glean four league titles Algeria.
 This team which reached the generation of Mouloud Iboud, captain for nearly nine years, was nicknamed "steamroller" as she won victories.
 The club will also be the second after the CR Belouizdad and just before the MC Algiers to realize a double championship in seasons 1972–1973 and 1973–1974, and a double Algerian Cup – of Algerian Football Championship when the season 1976–1977.
 Unlike other teams in the championship, it will be one of the first formations to experiment, after the passage of the former Goalkeeper of the FLN football team, Abderrahmane Boubekeur, several foreign coaches.
 The team was managed by the French Jean Lemaître (season 1970–1971), Christian Banjou (midseason 1974–1975 and midseason 1975–1976), but also by the Yugoslav Jouan Cestic (season 1973-1974), Hungarian André Nagy (mid-season 1976–1977) and Romanians with the duo first Virgil Popescu and Petre Mândru (season 1972–1973 year of the first title), then Bazil Marian (during the season 1973–1974).
 The most famous of these early foreign coaches is probably the Polish Stefan Zywotko, which formed at the end of this decade a duet with Mahieddine Khalef that will last nearly twelve years.